dolmen-go/endian/README.md

 ## You should not use this package!

-Read this article before using this package:
+Read this article by Rob Pike before using this package:

 https://commandcenter.blogspot.fr/2012/04/byte-order-fallacy.html